dvesic/perfect-python-4-windows/README.md

 Install it last, after all other software and then [enable ligatures](https://github.com/tonsky/FiraCode/wiki#enabling-ligatures) for Windows Terminal, VS Code and PyCharm.

 ## MiniConda

 There are many ways to separate various python applications and/or environments.
 IMHO, [MiniConda](https://docs.conda.io/en/latest/miniconda.html) is most versatile and provide significant advantage over others: you can work with multiple python versions on same machine w/o conflict.

 All below assumes that you *opened MiniConda CMD or PowerShell prompt* and working from there.

 ### Utility scripts

-While technically scripts in /bin folder are not part of MiniConda, those scripts are quite usefull in daily work.
+While technically scripts in *bin* folder are not part of MiniConda, those scripts are quite usefull in daily work.

 Here is quick explanation of each: